binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 2. `git clone https://github.com/smicallef/spiderfoot /opt/spiderfoot`
 3. `cd /opt/spiderfoot && ./sf.py`
   SpiderFoot starts a web server on http://127.0.0.1:5001
-  The interface and port are configurable, so you can run it from anywhere.
+  The interface and port are configurable, so you can run it from anywhere

 #### [OWASP SecLists](http://github.com/danielmiessler/SecLists.git) {#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux-owasp-seclists}